efadrin/FDRQ/documentation-slate/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

 All GET request require a header X-Peelhunt-Token : apiKey.
-You can find your API Key under [developer portal](http://172.183.157.113/login).
+You can find your API Key after signing in [here].(http://api.efadrin.io/login).

 <!-- If you are logged in, your API key will be automatically used in the examples so you can copy and paste them as is. -->